thriveweb/deking-new/content/services/eco-decking.md

   description: >-
     ECO Decking - At DeKing, we believe that you should be able to enjoy the outdoors from your deck without harming the environment.
-  title: 'ECO Decking Brisbane, Gold Coast, Sunshine Coast'
+  title: 'ECO Decking Brisbane, Gold Coast, Toowoomba and Lockyer Valley'
 ---